Nationally listed buildings

 • Grade II* – particularly important buildings of more than special interest

-• Grade I – buildings of outstanding interest.
+• Grade I – buildings of outstanding interest

 Alterations and extensions to nationally listed buildings

-LBC applications should be made to the Royal Borough, and are not subject to any fee.
 It is a criminal offence to carry out works to a listed building without the relevant consent.

-Read more about works to nationally listed buildings
+Find out about works to nationally listed buildings